casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 </Tabs>

 Each URL can have a query string added to the form `?start_from=ID`, where ID is an integer representing an old event ID.
-With this query, you can replay the event stream from that old event onwards.
-If you specify an event ID that has already been purged from the cache, the server will replay all the cached events.
+With this query, you can replay the event stream from that old event onward.
+If you specify an event ID already purged from the cache, the server will replay all the cached events.

 :::note

 The server keeps only a limited number of events cached to allow replaying the stream to clients using the `?start_from=` query string.
 The cache size can be set differently on each node using the `event_stream_buffer_length` value in the *config.toml*.
 By default, it is only 5000.
-The intended use case is to allow a client consuming the event stream that loses its connection to reconnect and hopefully catch up with events that were emitted while it was disconnected.
+The intended use case is to allow a client consuming the event stream that loses its connection to reconnect and catch up with events that were emitted while it was disconnected.

 :::